Sunday, February 16, 2014

 CARLSBAD, N.M.
-(AP) — Officials are monitoring the presence of airborne radiation at the underground site in southeastern New Mexico where the federal government seals away its low-grade nuclear waste said late Saturday that surface tests have shown no danger to people or the environment.
+(AP) — Officials monitoring the presence of airborne radiation at the underground site in southeastern New Mexico where the federal government seals away its low-grade nuclear waste said late Saturday that surface tests have shown no danger to people or the environment.

 No workers were underground at the time, and no contamination, injuries or damage have been reported.

 Energy Department spokesman Roger Nelson said that the 139 workers aboveground at the site near Carlsbad were told Saturday to stay where they were as a precaution.
 None of them tested positive for contamination, and all non-essential personnel were released, Nelson said.

 The surface samples show no contamination has been detected, implying the leak was "not significant," he said.

 Nelson says the cause of the leak is not known yet.
 The devices that continuously monitor the air underground reached a threshold level that automatically switches the ventilation system into a filtered mode.
 He couldn't quantify the level it takes to trigger the monitors, but says they're sensitive.
 He says the monitors have been triggered in the past by radon fluctuations.